AsynchronousAI/cobalt/vscodehighlighter/README.md

-# Luax Syntax Highlighter
+# lxx Syntax Highlighter

-Official Luax Syntax Highlighter for VSCode.
+Official lxx Syntax Highlighter for VSCode.
 This is based on Lua Plus.